Recognition of same-sex unions in Italy: Developments in 2008–2015

 There was no majority in Parliament in favour of the legal recognition of same-sex unions following the 2008 general election.
 Although the governing majority, The People of Freedom and Lega Nord, of the new government under Silvio Berlusconi, was elected without promising any improvement for the rights of same-sex couples, some party members, including Minister for Innovation and Public Administration Renato Brunetta, along with Socialist MPs Lucio Barani and Francesco De Lucia, acted independently and submitted civil union legislation to the Parliament in September 2008.
-The proposed private member's bill, which was called Diritti e Doveri di Reciprocità dei conviventi (DiDoRe; "Mutual rights and duties for cohabiting partners"), was unsuccessful.
+The proposed private member's bill, which was called "Mutual rights and duties for cohabiting partners" (DiDoRe; Diritti e Doveri di Reciprocità dei conviventi), was unsuccessful.
 If it had been adopted, it would have only been akin to unregistered cohabitation, as it did not provide for a public registry system.
 Following Berlusconi's resignation in 2011, a new government under Mario Monti was formed, but it also did not advance any legislation on same-sex relationships.